Ilia Karankevich: 2022–23 season

-2023–24 season
+2023–24 season: Injury & return to competition

 During their first Junior Grand Prix assignment at the 2023 JGP Austria, Kudryavtseva/Karankevich collided with another team during practice, leading to Kudryavtseva breaking two bones.
 Subsequently, Kudryavtseva/Karankevich withdrew from both of their Junior Grand Prix assignments.

 Kudryavtseva/Karankevich competed in their first competition of the season at the 2024 World Junior Championships, where they placed eleventh.

-2024–25 season
+2024–25 season: Senior debut

-Kudryavtseva/Karankevich started the season by competing on the 2024–25 ISU Challenger Series, finishing twelfth at the 2024 CS Nebelhorn Trophy and eighth at the 2024 CS Golden Spin of Zagreb.
+Kudryavtseva/Karankevich started their season by competing on the 2024–25 Challenger Series, finishing twelfth at the 2024 CS Nebelhorn Trophy and eighth at the 2024 CS Golden Spin of Zagreb.
 Between the two events, the duo would also place seventh at the 2024 Santa Claus Cup.

 In January, Kudryavtseva/Karankevich placed sixth at the 2025 Sofia Trophy.
 Two weeks later, they made their Senior Championship debut at the 2025 European Championships in Tallinn, Estonia.
 They placed twenty-first in the rhythm dance and did not advance to the free dance segment.
 They followed up this result with a sixth-place finish at the 2025 Egna Dance Trophy.

 They closed the season by finishing thirty-sixth at the 2025 World Championships in Boston, Massachusetts, United States.

+2025–26 season

+Kudryavtseva/Karankevich opened their season with an eleventh-place finish at the ISU Skate to Milano.
+They then went on to finish tenth at the 2025 CS Trialeti Trophy and sixth at the 2025 Mezzaluna Cup.
+In late November, Kudryavtseva/Karankevich won their first senior international medal, a gold, at the 2025 Bosphorus Cup.
+One week later, they placed seventh at the 2025 CS Golden Spin of Zagreb.

+In January, Kudryavtseva/Karankevich finished twenty-second at the 2026 European Championships in Sheffield, England, United Kingdom.